Master of Photography, Professional Photographers of America

 articles in local, national and international media outlets and his work has been

-featured in Vanity Fair magazine and CBS Sunday Morning.
+featured in Vanity Fair magazine, New York Times and CBS Sunday Morning.
 Articles in the

-Rochester Democrat and Chronicle and Kodakery were constant.
+Rochester Democrat and Chronicle and Kodakery were omnipresent.

 Neil excelled and perfected so many areas of expertise - photographing dance,